On November 15, 2025, the Mayor and Council issued an official apology for Burnaby’s historic discrimination against people of Chinese descent.

-The City of Burnaby is preparing for an official apology for its historic discrimination against people of Chinese descent.
-For more than 50 years, from 1892 to 1947, the District Municipality of Burnaby’s policies and practices were discriminatory toward people of Chinese descent living, working and operating businesses in Burnaby.
-The Municipality also advocated for senior levels of government to introduce regulations targeting people of Chinese descent.
+For more than 50 years, from 1892 to 1947, the District Municipality of Burnaby enforced policies and practices that discriminated against people of Chinese descent living, working, and operating businesses in the community.
+The Municipality also advocated for senior levels of government to introduce regulations targeting this group.

 Historical review of discriminatory policies